-Deployment Image Servicing and Management (DISM.exe) is a new command line tool that you can use to service a Windows image or prepare a Windows PE image.
+Deployment Image Servicing and Management (DISM.exe) is a command-line tool that you can use to service a Windows image or prepare a Windows PE image.
+It is available in Windows 11/10/8.

 Deployment Image Servicing and Management (DISM.exe)